 As you may know, having a conversation with a narcissist feels like a struggle, a game of emotional tug-of-war.
 When you drop your end of the rope, the game stops.
 It can’t continue unless you pick up your end and start pulling again.
-So, stop playing the game!
+So, no more games!
 You don’t have to explain that you’re no longer playing or why.
 Your actions speak loud and clear: when you drop the rope, you’re demonstrating that they have no more control over you.
-Dropping the rope is an aspect of loving detachment, enforcing a boundary, and demonstrating self-empowerment and self-love.
+Dropping the rope is an aspect of not responding, positive detachment, enforcing a boundary, and demonstrating self-empowerment and self-love.
 If you haven’t tried it, I can tell you from experience that it’s very empowering.

 Detaching with love and not giving emotional supply to a narcissist means that I listen and don’t rush in to fix problems or rescue them from the consequences of their choices.
 If we disagree, I don’t argue or try to change their position; I state my opinion, and I accept that they are entitled to have their own opinion.
 We don’t have to agree.
 I don’t steal their personal power, and I leave them the dignity to deal with their own problems and consequences.
 If they instigate, I don’t pick up the tug-of-war rope; instead, I might end our conversation.
 All of these are forms of boundaries that I maintain.
-I emotionally disconnect when they’re baiting or instigating and trying to get a reaction from me.
+I emotionally disconnect when they’re baiting or instigating to try to get me to react.

 Be a rock… a gray rock

 “Gray Rock” is a term coined in 2012 by Skylar, a blogger who wrote the article “The Gray Rock Method of Dealing with Psychopaths” (2018).

 If you’ve never tried the “Gray Rock” method, you’re missing out on a really effective tool.